seanp97/Hash-Cracker/README.md

 Which will crack 123456 as sha224

-If the password is not in the file it will return no match
+If the password is not in the file, it will return no match